HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

 1. **guidelines:** Instructions for how to fill in a valid value for the metadata field.
-This attribute is can be included on an as-needed basis when further clarification for how to fill in a metadata field would be helpful to data contributors.
+This attribute can be included on an as-needed basis when further clarification for how to fill in a metadata field would be helpful to data contributors.
+In otherwords, when the description and example attributes are not clear enough.
 The *guidelines* value will appear in the metadata spreadsheet.

     Example: